KEMPSTON

 30218, Bedford Yeomanry.
 Killed in action Friday 29th March 1918

 in France.
 Born and resident Kempston, enlisted Bedford.
-Commemorated
+No known

 Private